hnsdomains/docs/permanent-registrar-faq.md

 Rather than being locked and held, as in the original interim registrar, renewal fees in the permanent registrar are spent.
 You will not get them back.

-### How will ENS team manage and spend the funds?
+### How will HNS team manage and spend the funds?
 Will there be a foundation or transparent oversight?

-Funds are sent to the ENS root multisig, for the keyholders to determine how funds get allocated.
+Funds are sent to the HNS root multisig, for the keyholders to determine how funds get allocated.
 We're considering multiple options for the long-term use of the funds, such as funding the core ENS team, as well as other teams building on ENS.
 There are also tax considerations to address.

 ### How are funds from .eth registration income used?